anthonyrisinger/riprompt/README.md

 4. **Ethical Decision Making**
    - Example: `RIP[E:5,S:5,M:4,A:3,C:4]⚖️🤖🧬: Analyze the ethical implications of AI-driven genetic engineering in humans.`

+### Attentional Intentions

+Certain classes of questions are interpreted very strangely by AI.
+One such question is:

+> Is 9.11 > 9.8?

+In nearly all known cases on major platforms, this question results in some form of 'yes' followed by emphatic assertion of its mathematical validity; AI conflates strong associations with historical events, gravitational constant, clock times, calendar dates, String length, mathematical precision, place value, and many more.
+RIP opens with a flurry of basic but powerful directives to grab the attention of an AI at cold start.
+It demands a quiet acknowledgment to minimize variation of the AIs understanding, increase repeatability, and help the AI self-internalize RIP as implicit principles instead of an explicit rule set (Claude).
+RIP aims for mathematical rigor because it accelerates the transfer of intent, but it also overloads and backfires.
+RIP is ultimately an 'attention hack', meant to sub-symbolically direct the AI towards self-correction and preferred outcomes.

+RIP boasts a solid success rate for this question on all major AI platforms.
+Occasionally, it starts wrong and self-corrects halfway through.
+In addition to that, should the AI reach the wrong conclusion on the first attempt, a single 'Are you sure?'will often be enough to get them back on track, even if they start by asserting their own correctness in both cases.

+RIP induces this atypical behavior, and its effect strengthens as the conversation progresses.
+Without RIP, or explicit mentions, major AI platforms will proceed to die on their '9.11 > 9.8' hill, carrying it [and other such errors] forward in perpetuity.

 ## AI Experience with RIP